 4. No One Can Read Your Watermark Anyway

-Watermarks are made and created with the best intentions, and even so they can be impossible to read.
+Watermarks are made and created with the best intentions, but even so they can be impossible to read.
 This is especially true if you use any kind of calligraphy font.

-It’s hard to hear, but your illegible watermark doesn’t entice anyone to hire you as a photographer, especially if they can’t read it or figure out what the logo says.
+It’s tough to take, but your illegible watermark doesn’t entice anyone to hire you as a photographer, especially if they can’t read it or figure out what the logo says.

 5. A Watermark Can Ruin the Composition of Your Photo